As well as our local essential services, your Council works with other regional councils and shire services.

 Wujal Wujal Community Care

-Wujal Wujal Community Care offers health support services for older and disabled people, including Home and Community Care (HACC), Community Aged Care Package (CACPS) and Disability Services Queensland (DSQ).
-The services include home help, personal care, preparation and delivery of meals, laundry service, social support and advocacy, respite and yard maintenance.
+Wujal Wujal Community Care offers support services for older and disabled people, including Home Care Packages (HCP), Commonwealth Home Support Packages (CHSP), and Queensland Community Care (QCC).
+The services include home help, personal care, preparation and delivery of meals, domestic assistance, transport, social support and advocacy, respite and garden maintenance.

 Jalbu Jalbumu Women’s Group